WHAT IS SNOWFLAKE?

-Snowflake is a cloud-based data warehousing tool that supplies companies with flexible and scalable storage while simultaneously hosting solutions for business intelligence.
+The Snowflake data warehouse is a cloud-based tool that supplies companies with flexible and scalable storage while simultaneously hosting solutions for BI.

-Additionally, Snowflake uses a flexible system of cloud servers that decentralizes data and allows for each stakeholder or group within an organization to access the specific data sets they need without requiring complicated data transfers.
+- Snowflake’s flexible system of cloud servers decentralizes data and allows each stakeholder or group within an organization to access specific data sets without requiring complicated data transfers.

-The company’s use of Amazon’s S3 servers and virtual warehousing means users can quickly query data without affecting the underlying set and receive closer to real-time data.
+- Users can quickly query data, without affecting the underlying data set, and receive closer to real-time data.

-One good use case for businesses who require periodic analysis is the use of ad-hoc models, which lets users create their own queries for specific instances.
-In these cases, Snowflake’s use of virtual warehouses allows stakeholders to create their own databases with live and cached data, making for faster queries and more current BI insights.
+- Ad hoc analysis.
+Users can create their own queries in Snowflake.
+Snowflake’s use of virtual warehousing allows stakeholders to build their own databases with live and cached data, making for faster queries and more near real-time BI insights.